Trees of Graphs as Boundaries of Hyperbolic Groups

 The following observation is well known, and will be explained in more details later in this paper (see \Ssecref{F}, \Defnref{F.1.2} and the comments in the paragraph right before this definition; see also \Exref{X.1.1} together with \Defnref{X.1}).

-\begin{fact} Let $v$ be a black vertex of ${T}_G$, i.e. either a rigid or a flexible vertex.
+\begin{fact} Let $v$ be a black vertex of ${T}_G$, i.e., either a rigid or a flexible vertex.
 Put $K_v:=\partial G(v)$, and for any vertex $u$ of ${T}_G$ adjacent to $v$, $u\in N_v$, put $\Sigma_u:=\partial G(u)=\partial G([u,v])$.
 Then the pair $(K_v,\{ \Sigma_u:u\in N_v \})$ is a space with peripherals.
 Moreover, if $v$ is flexible then this space with peripherals is (homeomorphic to) the punctured circle $(S^1)^\circ$. \end{fact}

-We now turn to the description of certain tree system canonically associated to the Bowditch JSJ splitting of $G$, and to the expression of the Gromov boundary of $G$ as the limit of this tree system.
+We now turn to the description of a certain tree system canonically associated to the Bowditch JSJ splitting of $G$, and to the expression of the Gromov boundary of $G$ as the limit of this tree system.
 Denote by $V_{{T}_G}^b$ and $V_{{T}_G}^w$ the sets of all black and white vertices of the tree ${T}_G$, respectively.
 Consider the following tree system $\Theta=\Theta(G)$:

 where each $\phi_e:\partial G({w(e)})\to \partial G({b(e)})$ is the natural inclusion.
-We will call $\Theta(G)$ \emph{the tree system associated to the Bowditch JSJ splitting of $G$}, or shortly \emph{the tree system associated to $G$}.
-Next result is due to Alexandre Martin (see Corollary 9.19 in \cite{Martin:nonpos_cplx_of_groups:2014} or Theorem 2.25 in \cite{Cashen_Martin:qi_two_ended:2017}; Subsection 2.6.2 in \cite{Cashen_Martin:qi_two_ended:2017} contains nice and short description of the topology in the set $\lim\Theta(G)$ for which this theorem holds, and \XXX[N: Maybe we should consider giving some concise explanation about this.]{we skip a straightforward verification that this topology coincides with the one described in the present paper}, right before \Propref{T.3}).
+We will call $\Theta(G)$ \emph{the tree system associated to the Bowditch JSJ splitting of $G$}, or concisely \emph{the tree system associated to $G$}.
+The next result follows fairly directly by the arguments provided by Alexandre Martin (see Corollary~9.19 in \cite{Martin:nonpos_cplx_of_groups:2014} or Theorem~2.25 in \cite{Cashen_Martin:qi_two_ended:2017}).
+In the proof provided below we explain briefly how to apply these results in our situation, by referring to the exposition in \cite{Cashen_Martin:qi_two_ended:2017}.

 \begin{thm} \thmlabel{T.9} Let $G$ be a 1-ended hyperbolic group which is not cocompact Fuchsian, and let $\Theta(G)$ be the associated tree system.
-Then the Gromov boundary $\partial G$ is naturally homeomorphic to the limit of the tree system $\Theta(G)$, i.e.
+Then the Gromov boundary $\partial G$ is homeomorphic to the limit of the tree system $\Theta(G)$, i.e.,

 \end{thm}